ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 B) She marries Aegisthus

-C) She is murdered along with Agamemnon
+C) She becomes the new queen

-D) She becomes the new queen
+D) She is murdered along with Agamemnon

 ---

-C
+She is murdered along with Agamemnon

 ///